-In all ages the obsession to get universal solvent was directly proportionate to the obsession of getting it fast and easy.
+In all ages, the obsession with universal solvent was proportionate to the obsession with getting it fast and easy.
 And Aqua Regia, the faster way to dissolve metallic gold, composed by legendary Sal Ammoniacum and Saltpeter, appeared to a great number of researchers as the ultimate secret shrouded in mystery and finally unveiled.
-I read on “ The Alchemic Gold” by K. K Doblerer that an eighteenth century alchemist was hired by a countess of Wuttemberg ( I guess I remember right, for I have lost the book) to have a try with Aqua Regia.
-In a summer afternoon, during their garden reading, the countess and his nephew could witness the bursting apart of poor alchemist along with the wooden tower he was in.
-The nephew, in a late letter, described the amazing laboratory housing taking off, apparently not being so concerned about the man fate.
+I read on The Goldmakers by K. K. Doberer that an eighteenth-century alchemist was hired by a countess of Wurttemberg ( I guess I remember right, for I have lost the book) to have a try with Aqua Regia.
+On a summer afternoon, during their garden reading, the countess and her nephew could witness the bursting apart of the poor alchemist and the wooden tower he was in.
+In a later letter, the nephew described the amazing laboratory housing taking off, apparently not being so concerned about the man’s fate.

 Heating the Ammonium Chloride and Potassium Nitrate mixture first causes some of the Ammonium Chloride to sublime.
 This is then followed by a formation of a yellow substance which distills from the mixture.

-Continued heating of the test tube containing the salt mixture caused the test tube to melt and form a blow hole at the heated area.
+Continued heating of the test tube containing the salt mixture caused the test tube to melt and form a blow hole in the heated area.
 The vapors are a mixture of Ammonium Chloride and Nitric Acid.
 Further experiments were done with Pyrex test tubes.

 The distillate from the condensation test tube was placed in an evaporation dish.
-It is a light yellow fuming liquid which appears to be Nitric Acid.
+It is a light yellow fuming liquid that appears to be Nitric Acid.
 There does not appear to be any odor of free Chlorine gas.